chanzuckerberg/cellxgene/docs/faq.md

 If your data is in a different format, and/or you still need to perform dimensionality reduction and clustering, `cellxgene` can do that for you with the `prepare` command. `cellxgene prepare` runs `scanpy` under the hood and can read in any format that is currently supported by `scanpy` (including mtx, loom, and more listed [here](https://scanpy.readthedocs.io/en/latest/api/index.html#reading)).

+To add `cellxgene prepare` to your cellxgene installation run `pip install cellxgene[prepare]`.

 The output of `cellxgene prepare` is a h5ad file with your computed clusters and tsne/umap projections that can be used in `cellxgene launch`.

 #### I have a directory of 10X-Genomics data with _mtx_ files and I've never used _scanpy_, can I use _cellxgene_?

 Yep!
 This should only take a couple steps.
-We'll assume your data is in a folder called `data/` and you've successfully installed `cellxgene` with the `louvain` packages as described above.
+We'll assume your data is in a folder called `data/` and you've successfully installed `cellxgene` with the `prepare` packages as described above.
 Just run

 ```
 cellxgene prepare data/ --output=data-processed.h5ad --layout=umap